ThibArg/nuxeo-storage-file-utils-checkfileisunique/README.md

 ##Important

+* There is a (small?) problem.
+When the duplicate is created by drag-drop, the UI in the browser displays an "Unknown server error" alert, and the Document is not created.
+So, all is good on the business rule point of view, but not on the UI requirement.

 * The plug-in implements 2 ways for querying for duplicate files: using NXQL or using SQL.
 Look at the code to see how it is done.
 We recommend using the NXQL way since it handles the underlying joins/relations for us ()It is then safer for future version of Nuxeo.)